Pronunciation of 'Melaleuca'

 English (United States)

-A genus of plants in the myrtle family, known for their essential oils and paper-like bark.
+A genus of plants in the myrtle family, known for species like tea trees and paperbarks.